inthepocket/ibeacon-scanner-android/README.md

-# ITP BEACONS SCANNER ANDROID #
+# IBEACON SCANNER ANDROID #

-Library to scan for iBeacons.
+Android library to scan for iBeacons.

 ## Download the library ##